Q+A Northland poll: NZ First's Shane Jones in trouble; National's Matt King leads, Labour's Willow-Jean Prime second

-NZ First's Northland candidate Shane Jones has huge ground to make up if he wants to win the seat and give his party a path back to Parliament without the party crossing the 5 per cent threshold.
+NZ First's Northland candidate Shane Jones has huge ground to make up if he wants to win the seat and give his party a path back to Parliament without winning 5 per cent of the party vote.

-A 1 News Colmar Brunton poll has Jones on just 15 per cent support, with National's Matt King, the incumbent, on 46 per cent and Labour's candidate Willow Jean-Prime on 31 per cent.
+A 1 News Colmar Brunton poll has Jones on just 15 per cent support, with National's Matt King, the incumbent, on 46 per cent and Labour candidate Willow-Jean Prime on 31 per cent.

 Jones did not front on TVNZ's Q+A show this morning but admitted he needed to get the "political jack-hammer" out.
 There was a huge road ahead.